symlex/symlex/README.md

 the strict use of dependency injection and combines the convenience of the Symfony service container with the speed of Silex.

-Today, the framework or its parts are in use for a number of applications I worked on for my [clients](https://lastzero.net/about/).
-It is constantly being improved and any feedback most welcome.
+Today, the framework and its parts are in use for a number of applications I worked on for my [clients](https://lastzero.net/about/).
+It is constantly being improved and feedback is most welcome.

 Key Features
 ------------